Chrisk1905/CodingCanalWeather/README.md

 **Synchrous over asynchronous**

-For the sake of time I choose to call the API synchronously, as an minimum viable product.
+For the sake of time I choose to call the API synchronously, as a minimum viable product.
 This made returning any errors easy, and was quicker to write and debug.
-If I was a more experience developer, or had more time, I would have refactored my code the weather API asynchronously using go routines and channel, one of the killer features of the language.
+If I was a more experience developer, or had more time, I would have refactored my code to call the Open Weather API asynchronously using Go Routines and Channels, one of the killer features of the language.

 **No Docker**